nsrr/nsrr-cloud/index.md

 - AWS account and compute instance up and running
 - 'nsrr-cloud' python library installed

-For this example sleep analysis workflow, we are going to use Matlab tool.
+For this example, sleep analysis workflow, we are going to use Matlab tool.
 You can install matlab by following link - [Install Matlab](https://www.mathworks.com/help/install/install-products.html)